PagerDuty/security-training/docs/for_everyone/index.md

 There's mixture of cases, it's 9 characters long, there are numbers in it, it's not a real word.
 The only thing really missing are special characters.
 I would wager that a lot of you might use worse passwords than this for a lot of things, and thought your passwords were safe.
 How do you feel about that now?

 I'm not showing you all this to scare you.
 Well, I guess I am a bit.
 But I should apologise, because I've actually let you all astray ever so slightly.
-The type of attack I just showed, using "Magic Lists", is not to hard to defend against.
+The type of attack I just showed, using "Magic Lists", is not too hard to defend against.

 ---